Developer Console

 try {

-// implement your own granting logic thread-safe, transactional and
+// logic is thread-safe, transactional, and robust.

-// And grant the purchase to customer - give one orange to customer
+// and grant the purchase to customer.

 createPurchase(receipt.getReceiptId(), userData.getUserId());